Viktor Bauer: Eastern Front

-In preparation for the German invasion of the Soviet Union, Operation Barbarossa, he and his JG 3 were transferred to the Eastern Front.
-In June 1941, he claimed 15 Soviet aircraft shot down, including five SB-2 twin-engine bombers claimed on 26 June alone.
+The Wehrmacht launched Operation Barbarossa, the invasion of the Soviet Union, on 22 June 1941.
+III.
+Gruppe supported Army Group South in its strategic goal towards the heavily populated and agricultural heartland of Ukraine, taking Kiev before continuing eastward over the steppes of southern USSR to the Volga with the aim of controlling the oil-rich Caucasus.
+In June 1941, Bauer claimed 15 Soviet aircraft shot down, including five SB-2 twin-engine bombers claimed on 26 June alone.
 He then claimed 17 victories in July, including five Russian DB-3 twin-engine bombers on 12 July.

 On 23 July 1941, Bauer claimed two Polikarpov I-153 biplane fighters shot down, taking his to total to 36 aerial victories.
-That afternoon, his Messerschmitt Bf 109 F-2 (Werknummer 8987—factory number) sustained heavy damage in combat with a flight of Ilyushin DB-3 bombers at the Dnieper.
+That afternoon, his Bf 109 F-2 (Werknummer 8987—factory number) sustained heavy damage in combat with a flight of Ilyushin DB-3 bombers at the Dnieper.
 Bauer attempted a forced landing at Bila Tserkva, the aircraft somersaulted, resulting in heavy injuries to Bauer.
 During his convalescence, he was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernes Kreuzes) on 30 July 1941 for 34 aerial victories.
 During his absence, Leutnant Helmut Mertens served as acting Staffelkapitän of 9.
 Staffel.
 Bauer returned to his unit in February 1942.

 At the time of his return to front line service, III.
 Gruppe of JG 3 had been redeployed to an area of operations north of Lake Ilmen in support of the airlift resupplying German forces in the Demyansk Pocket.
 There, on 18 February 1942, Bauer claimed two Mikoyan-Gurevich MiG-3 fighter aircraft, taking his total to 40 aerial victories.
 In combat with 6 Udarnaya Aviatsionnaya Gruppa (6 UAG—6th Soviet Strike Aviation Group) on 4 April, he claimed his 50th aerial victory, a Lavochkin-Gorbunov-Gudkov LaGG-3 fighter.
 On 19 May, Bauer claimed a 429 Istrebitel'nyy Aviatsionyy Polk (429 IAP—429th Fighter Aviation Regiment) MiG-3.
-On 22 June 1942, Bauer was awarded the Honorary Cup of the Luftwaffe (Ehrenpokal der Luftwaffe).
+On 22 June 1942, Bauer was awarded the Honor Goblet of the Luftwaffe (Ehrenpokal der Luftwaffe).

-One year later on 26 July 1942, he received the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernes Kreuzes mit Eichenlaub) for 102 aerial victories.
+On 5 July 1942 during the Battle of Voronezh, Bauer claimed four aerial victories, increasing his total to 74.
+On 26 July, he received the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernes Kreuzes mit Eichenlaub) for 102 aerial victories.
 He was the 14th Luftwaffe pilot to achieve the century mark.
 Bauer and together with Oberleutnant Erwin Clausen were presented the Oak Leaves by Adolf Hitler at the Führerhauptquartier at Rastenburg.

 On 9 August, he claimed his 106th victory.
 On 10 August 1942, Bauer force landed his Bf 109 F-4 (Werknummer 13241—factory number) at Nowy-Kalach.
 His aircraft had been damaged by enemy return fire and Bauer was again wounded, forcing him to surrender command of 9.
 Staffel to Leutnant Rolf Diergardt.
 On 1 September 1942, he was promoted to Hauptmann (captain).